-Manufacturers deal with bill of materials templates on a daily or weekly basis. but even if you’re not the kind of business that assembles products, you’ll still want to get familiar with a BOM.
-After all, if you do any kind of kits or specially priced bundles, you might use a BOM to track these as well.
+Manufacturers deal with a bill of materials template on a daily or weekly basis.
+But even if you’re not the kind of business that assembles products, you’ll still want to get familiar with the concept.
+After all, if you do any kind of kits or specially priced bundles, you might use a bill of materials (BOM) to track these as well.

 Think of a bill of materials like the ingredients list for a finished product (or finished good): the specific quantity of raw materials that are required to create one finished item.
 Just like the ingredients list in a good recipe, you’ll want to be very precise with your bills of materials template.

 Which items are listed on the BOM?
 Be as specific as you can about the kind of item here: “Green aluminum frames from Keystone” gives you a lot more information than “Green Frames”, since your store may sell multiple items that match that basic description.